shaharazulay/traceable-dict/docs/advanced_examples.rst

     {'old_key': 'old_value'}

-Rolling back to old revisions of the dictionary
+Checkout previous revisions of the dictionary
 -----

     >>> from traceable_dict import TraceableDict